Mayotopia04/nodejs-homeworks/readme.md

 ## GoIT Node.js Course Template Homework

 Homework03 - MongoDB
-Please fork this repository to complete your homework assignments (2-6).
-Forking will create a repository on your http://github.com account.

 Using Postman and create a GET request
 <img width="1076" alt="Postman-GET" src="https://github.com/Mayotopia04/nodejs-homeworks/assets/134679840/a85f05b9-bcf2-4358-b93e-003a142b3d9d">